-- 3.1.
-The six data protection principles as laid down in the UK GDPR are always followed: - 3.1.1.Personal data shall be processed fairly, lawfully and in a transparent manner, and processing shall not be lawful unless one of the processing conditions can be met; - 3.1.2.Personal data shall be collected for specific, explicit, and legitimate purposes, and shall not be further processed in a manner incompatible with those purposes; - 3.1.3.
-Personal data shall be adequate, relevant, and limited to what is necessary for the purpose(s) for which it is being processed; - 3.1.4.
-Personal data shall be accurate and, where necessary, kept up to date; - 3.1.5.Personal data processed for any purpose(s) shall not be kept in a form which permits identification of individuals for longer than is necessary for that purpose / those purposes; - 3.1.6.Personal data shall be processed in such a way that ensures appropriate security of the data, including protection against unauthorised or unlawful processing and against accidental loss, destruction, or damage, using appropriate technical or organisational measures. - 3.2.
-In addition to this Ormiston Academies Trust is always committed to ensuring that, anyone dealing with personal data shall be mindful of the individual's rights under the law (as explained in more detail in paragraphs 11 and 13 below). - 3.3.
-Ormiston Academies Trust and its Academies is always committed to complying with the principles in 3.1.
-This means that the Ormiston Academies Trust will: - 3.3.1.Inform individuals about how and why we process their personal data through the privacy notices which we issue; - 3.3.2.Be responsible for checking the quality and accuracy of the information; - 3.3.3.Regularly review the records held to ensure that information is not held longer than is necessary, and that it has been held in accordance with the data retention policy; - 3.3.4.
-Ensure that when information is authorised for disposal it is done appropriately; - 3.3.5.Ensure appropriate security measures to safeguard personal information whether it is held in paper files or on our computer system, and always follow the relevant security policy requirements; - 3.3.6.
-Share personal information with others only when it is necessary and legally appropriate to do so; - 3.3.7.Set out clear procedures for responding to requests for access to personal information known as subject access requests - 3.3.8.Report any breaches of the UK GDPR in accordance with the procedure in paragraph 14 below.
+- 4.1.3.
+Personal data shall be adequate, relevant, and limited to what is necessary for the purpose(s) for which it is being processed; - 4.1.4.
+Personal data shall be accurate and, where necessary, kept up to date; - 4.1.5.
+Personal data processed for any purpose(s) shall not be kept in a form which permits identification of individuals for longer than is necessary for that purpose / those purposes; - 4.1.6.
+Personal data shall be processed in such a way that ensures appropriate security of the data, including protection against unauthorised or unlawful processing and against accidental loss, destruction, or damage, using appropriate technical or organisational measures. - 4.2.
+In addition to this the trust is always committed to ensuring that, anyone dealing with personal data shall be mindful of the individual's rights under the law (as explained in more detail in paragraphs 11 and 13 below). - 4.3.
+The trust and its Academies is always committed to complying with the principles in 3.1.
+This means that the trust will: - 4.3.1.
+Inform individuals about how and why we process their personal data through the privacy notices which we issue; - 4.3.2.
+Be responsible for checking the quality and accuracy of the information; - 4.3.3.
+Regularly review the records held to ensure that information is not held longer than is necessary, and that it has been held in accordance with the data retention policy; - 4.3.4.
+Ensure that when information is authorised for disposal it is done appropriately; - 4.3.5.
+Ensure appropriate security measures to safeguard personal information whether it is held in paper files or on our computer system, and always follow the relevant security policy requirements; - 4.3.6.
+Share personal information with others only when it is necessary and legally appropriate to do so; - 4.3.7.
+Set out clear procedures for responding to requests for access to personal information known as subject access requests - 4.3.8.
+Report any breaches of the UK GDPR in accordance with the procedure in paragraph 14 below.

-4. Conditions for processing fairly, lawfully and in a transparent manner
+5. Conditions for processing fairly, lawfully and in a transparent manner

-- 4.1.
-The individual has given consent that is specific to the processing activity, and that consent is specific, informed, unambiguous and freely given. - 4.2.
-The processing is necessary for the performance of a contract, to which the individual is a party, or is necessary for the purpose of taking steps with regards to entering into a contract with the individual, at their request. - 4.3.
-The processing is necessary for the performance of a legal obligation to which we are subject. - 4.4.
-The processing is necessary to protect the vital interests of the individual or another. - 4.5.
-The processing is necessary for the performance of a task carried out in the public interest, or in the exercise of official authority vested in us. - 4.6.
+5.1.
+The individual has given consent that is specific to the processing activity, and that consent is specific, informed, unambiguous and freely given.

+- 5.2.
+The processing is necessary for the performance of a contract, to which the individual is a party, or is necessary for the purpose of taking steps with regards to entering into a contract with the individual, at their request. - 5.3.
+The processing is necessary for the performance of a legal obligation to which we are subject. - 5.4.
+The processing is necessary to protect the vital interests of the individual or another. - 5.5.
+The processing is necessary for the performance of a task carried out in the public interest, or in the exercise of official authority vested in us. - 5.6.
 The processing is necessary for our legitimate interests or the legitimate interests of a third party, unless there is a good reason to protect the individual's personal data which overrides those legitimate interests.
-(This cannot apply if we are processing data to perform our official tasks.) - 4.7 Special category data - 4.8 Special category data is personal data that needs more protection because it is sensitive.
-In order to lawfully process special category data, we must identify both a lawful basis under Article 6 of the UK GDPR (see section 4.1-4.6 above) and a separate condition for processing under Article 9.
-These do not have to be linked. - 4.9 There are 10 conditions for processing special category data in Article 9 of the UK GDPR.
-Five of these require us to meet additional conditions and safeguards set out in UK law, in Schedule 1 of the Data Protection Act 2018. - 4.10 The UK GDPR defines special category data as: - personal data revealing racial or ethnic origin; - personal data revealing political opinions; - personal data revealing religious or philosophical beliefs; - personal data revealing trade union membership; - genetic data; - biometric data (where used for identification purposes); - data concerning health; - data concerning a person's sex life; and - data concerning a person's sexual orientation.
+(This cannot apply if we are processing data to perform our official tasks.)